The next in-class exercise involved identifying problems in everyday stapler and designing a new stapler to solve those identified problems.

 • No ergonomic considerations

 Without wasting further time Prof. Bapat showed students his huge collection of staplers.
 Students were amazed to see that the problems which they identified were already solved.
-Not only solved but solutions were sold in market in form of new products i.e. staplers.
-Stapler with additional pin storing facility, Stapler which can operate with minimum of efforts, stapler which can even staple a pin in the middle of A4 page, stapler for wood working, stapler for medical application, smallest stapler, stapler which can stand on its back instead of resting on its faces so that it’s easier to lift – were some of the highlights of the big collection.
+Not only solved but solutions were sold in the market in the form of new products i.e. staplers.
+Stapler with an additional pin storing facility, stapler that can operate with minimum effort, stapler that can even staple a pin in the middle of an A4 page, stapler for woodworking, stapler for medical application, smallest stapler, stapler that can stand on its back instead of resting on its faces so that it’s easier to lift – were some of the highlights of the big collection.